Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D38
+Start of the weekend challenge - Rock, Paper, Scissors web app.
+I got all the implementation stuff done before I realised I'd left my macbook charger at Makers!
+I ended up spending the day on the main computer just reminding myself how flexbox works and prepping the style sheets for when I was able to start back on RPS.

 ### R2D37
 Still working on Battle.
 I've implemented the computer opponent functionality but I am now mixing the control in the view (erb files).
 I'm going to have to seek some support with that to find a different solution.
 I've sussed out how to link the erb files to an external stylesheet.
 This [Medium post](https://medium.com/@kerenlerner/how-to-include-images-css-and-or-javascript-in-your-sinatra-web-application-45e2ebbfa75f) helped.